November 18, 2018

 The Icon is of the Entrance of the Mother of God into the Temple (November 21st).
 According to Holy Tradition, Saints Joachim and Anna were childless, and vowed to the Lord that if a child were born to them they would dedicate the child to His service.
 Their prayers were answered and Mary was born.
 When the Holy Virgin reached the age of three her parents fulfilled their vow and brought Mary to the Temple.
 It was feared that Mary would not have the strength to climb the fifteen steps to the sanctuary (where only the high priests could enter) but when she was put on the first step the Lord gave her strength and she was able to quickly climb all fifteen steps.
 The High Priest, at the leading of the Holy Spirit, led her into the Holy of Holies, where only he entered once a year to make a sacrificial blood offering.
 Mary’s relatives and friends – and all those in the Temple – were astonished.
 Read a commentary by Saint Gregory Palamas, Archbishop of Thessalonica on this feast of the Mother of God.

-The icon is a detail of Saint John Chrysostom (November 13th).
-On November 14th, at the conclusion of the Feast of the Holy Apostle Philip the Church begins "Philip's Fast" (also known as "Nativity Fast" and "Advent").
+On November 14th, at the conclusion of the Feast of the Holy Apostle Philip the Church began "Philip's Fast" (also known as "Nativity Fast" and "Advent").
 Forty days until Christmas!